 - Don’t beat yourself up.
 We live in a world where our workdays are often much longer than eight hours, and our social safety net is shrinking.
 You may be responsible for caring for yourself, your clients, your parents, and your kids, but you shouldn’t be shouldering all that alone.
 You’re doing your best, and when you cut corners, do it with no regrets.
 Get groceries delivered.
 Snooze through your early morning workout.
 Trade meditation for an episode of Atlanta.
 You earned it, and tomorrow is another day.

 As for me?
 I’m counting today as a win.
-I’ve got leftover Indian food for lunch, and I squeezed in ten minutes with a meditation app during my trolley commute.
+I’ve got leftover Indian food for lunch, and I squeezed in ten minutes with a meditation app.
 I might not drink six bottles of water today, but I’ll probably manage four now that my colleague and I have started reminding each other to refill between meetings.
-And I’ve got some time at the pool on my schedule for tomorrow.
+And I’ve got some time on my schedule for tomorrow for an online workout.

 I like the person I am when I’m busy helping the people I care about, and if that means I’m never going be the kind of person who starts the day with a shot of green juice, so be it.
 I’m getting my self-care in — imperfectly.